klinker41/article-android/README.md

 Simple, right?
 You can pass any parameters into the builder that you would normally use in a custom tab such as colors and toolbar actions (however, many of those actions are not currently supported by this library, though they will be displayed if the library ends up opening a custom tab instead of displaying the article natively).
 I also added on a few extras to the builder that you can use to customize the UI more to your liking:

 <pre lang="java">
-ArticleIntent intent = new ArticleIntent.Builder(this)
+ArticleIntent intent = new ArticleIntent.Builder(this, apiKey)
         .setToolbarColor(primaryColor)
         <b>.setAccentColor(accentColor)</b>
         <b>.setTheme(ArticleIntent.THEME_DARK)</b>